For the next part of this series, please click here (Back to Red: Part One).

 [Are You Gonna Go My Way by Lenny Kravitz]

-Anzhelina could have listed half a dozen other ways she’d rather be spending her Tuesday than driving from her home in Northeast Hillsborough county down to the ultra snobby and flood-prone area south of Kennedy Boulevard.
-The porcelain skinned doll with Russian and Norwegian genes detested the cobblestone lanes and shade granting tree-lined pavements of South Tampa.
+Anzhelina could have listed half a dozen other ways she’d rather be spending her Tuesday than driving from her home in Riverview in the South Shore area of Hillsborough county over to the ultra snobby and flood-prone area south of Kennedy Boulevard.
+Maybe getting a boat wasn’t a bad idea.
+She could zip across Hillsborough bay and dock at the Davis Island Marina to see Julian or skip over to Sandra’s for some sisterly socializing.
+Angie sighed at the traffic having instead been forced to drive all the way up to the Crosstown on I75 and take it around and back down into South Tampa.
+The porcelain skinned doll with Russian and Norwegian genes detested the cobblestone lanes and shade granting tree-lined pavements of the Hyde Park enclave.
 Those jade green eyes hidden behind a pair of mirror finished aviators narrowed with contempt more and more with each soccer mom mobile she passed.
 The Khaki Mafia was afoot no doubt soaked in the latest bottle of Pinot or Char they happened to stumble across — as if those bottles randomly materialised and opened themselves like health packs in a survivalist video game.
 Waste not, want not.

 Leaving her left hand to pilot the rather sick looking Honda Ridgeline Black Edition, her other fingers stroked up the topside of her thigh skating across the glossy material of her leggings.
 There would be nothing more satisfying than pulling back the slide of a freshly oiled Glock 22 and letting a couple of those .40cal rounds fly.
 Up came that mischievous hand letting the side of her wrist balance at the very top the red stitched steering wheel.
 Pointer finger took aim at three dog-walking twenty something year old nannies.
 Thumb flexed firing off those invisible rounds as the Honda pickup sat in the traffic queue.
 Red light-matching lips twisted into a tilted smirk before Angie happened to glance over at a brunette woman giving her the death glare from inside the leather filled luxury of her forty thousand dollar minivan.

 Spotting the rosary hanging from the rearview mirror, Angie brought her aviators down low on the bridge of her nose to get a better look at the tanned tank top wearer.
 Cheekily, she winked and brought two fingers in a V up to her mouth for that pointed serpent’s tongue to flick vulgarly at the Housefrau.
 The woman was less than pleased with the display and drove off with a huff.
 Ruffling the feathers of someone’s mother would have to be enough for today.
 And with that, Anzhelina reached forward to the center dash’s touchscreen to pump up the volume on the Lenny Kravitz track inside the quad cab’s dark interior.
-The combination of the deep bass guitar and drum work kept her leather jacket wrapped shoulders shifting back and forth to the rhythm.
+The combination of the deep bass guitar and drum work kept her fingers tapping to the rhythm.
 Nothing beat the tauntingly raucous nature of the layered guitars.

 Turning down one of the cozy little neighbourhood streets, the single mother in her all wheel drive utility vehicle played hopscotch left and right passing a myriad of vehicles parked curbside.
 Audi, Mercedes, Cadillac, and Porsche were all represented in their typical duller than dull palette of black, white, and champagne.
 Every once in a while a rebel emerged with their cranberry or sapphire coloured luxury car.
 It was like that one guy who decided to go balls to the wall in changing up his wardrobe and opted to wear white socks instead of black.
 So daring.